Deep Learning in Asset Pricing: Model

 Hence, no-arbitrage implies a one-factor model

 with $\E[\ei]=0$ and $\cov(F_{t+1},\ei)=0$.
 Conversely, the factor model formulation implies the stochastic discount factor formulation above.
-Furthemore, if the idiosyncratic risk $\ei$ is diversifiable and the SDF factor is systematic,\footnote{Denote the conditional residual covariance matrix by $\sig=\var(\epsilon_t)$.
-Then, sufficient conditions are $\| \sig \|_2 < \infty$ and $\frac{\beta^{\top} \beta}{N} >0 $ for $N \rightarrow \infty$ i.e. $\sig$ has bounded eigenvalues and $\be$ has sufficiently many non-zero elements.} then knowledge of the risk loadings is sufficient to construct the SDF factor:
+Furthemore, if the idiosyncratic risk $\ei$ is diversifiable and the factor $F$ is systematic,\footnote{Denote the conditional residual covariance matrix by $\sig=\var(\epsilon_t)$.
+Then, sufficient conditions are $\| \sig \|_2 < \infty$ and $\frac{\beta^{\top} \beta}{N} >0 $ for $N \rightarrow \infty$, i.e. $\sig$ has bounded eigenvalues and $\be$ has sufficiently many non-zero elements.
+Importantly, the dependency in the residuals is irrelevant for our SDF estimation.
+For our estimator we obtain the SDF weights $\omega_{t,i}$ and the stock loadings $\beta_{t,i}$.
+Neither step requires a weak dependency in the residuals.
+For the asset pricing analysis, we separate the return space into the part spanned by loadings and its orthogonal complement which does not impose assumptions on the covariance matrix of the residuals.} then knowledge of the risk loadings is sufficient to construct the SDF:

 The fundamental problem is to find the SDF portfolio weights $\w$ and risk loadings $\beta_t$.
 Both are time-varying and general functions of the information set at time $t$.
 The knowledge of $\w$ and $\be$ solves three problems: (1) We can explain the cross-section of individual stock returns.
-(2) We can construct the mean-variance efficient tangency portfolio.
+(2) We can construct the conditional mean-variance efficient tangency portfolio.
 (3) We can decompose stock returns into their predictable systematic component and their non-systematic unpredictable component.

+While equation \ref{eqn:weights} gives an explicit solution for the SDF weights in terms of the conditional second and first moment of stock returns, it becomes infeasible to estimate without imposing strong assumptions.
+Without restrictive parametric assumptions it is practically not possible to estimate reliably the inverse of a large dimensional conditional covariance matrix for thousands of stocks.
+Even in the unconditional setup the estimation of the inverse of a large dimensional covariance matrix is already challenging.
+In the next section we introduce an adversarial problem formulation which allows us to side-step solving explicitly an infeasible conditional mean-variance optimization.